Aadhaar: Overlaps with National Population Register

-The Aadhaar and the similar National Population Register (NPR) projects have been reported to be having conflicts.
+The Aadhaar and the similar National Population Register (NPR) projects have been reported to be in conflict.
 In January 2012 it was reported that the UIDAI would share its data with NPR and the NPR would continue to collect its own data.
 In January 2013 then-Home Minister Sushilkumar Shinde said that Aadhaar was not an identity card but a number, while the NPR was necessary for national security purposes.
 The 2013 Supreme Court order did not affect the NPR project as it was not linked to any subsidy.

 In July 2014 a meeting was held to discuss the possibility of merging the two projects, Aadhaar and NPR, or making them complementary.
 The meeting was attended by Home Minister Rajnath Singh, Law and Justice and Telecom Minister Ravi Shankar Prasad, and Minister of State for Planning Rao Inderjit Singh.
 Later in the same month, Rao Inderjit Singh told the Lok Sabha that no plan to merge the two projects has been made.

-On 23 September 2019, the then Union Home Minister Amit Shah announced an idea where the NPR and Aadhaar would be on 2021 census and would be used with the census data to build a new unique national document, however, UIDAI confirmed that for 2021 census, the Aadhaar use would be voluntary, also saying that "Collection of biometrics is not been provided under Citizenship Rules".
+On 23 September 2019, the then Union Home Minister Amit Shah announced an idea where the NPR and Aadhaar would be on the 2021 census and would be used with the census data to build a new unique national document, however, UIDAI confirmed that for 2021 census, the Aadhaar use would be voluntary, also saying that "Collection of biometrics is not been provided under Citizenship Rules".